Sukankrishnan/21Days21Tips/README.md

-# #21TestingTipsFor#21Days
+# #21Days21Tips
-I share 21 tips to API testing as part of The Test Chat
+As part of the Test Chat initiative, I would like to share 21 tips based on my experience.
+Stay tuned!